deepshikhavishwakarma/Java_Practice/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+For more details, see the `[LICENSE](LICENSE)` file.

 ## 📬 Connect with Me

 Have questions, suggestions, or just want to connect?
-Reach out to me on [GitHub](https://github.com/deepshikhavishwakarma).
+Reach out to me on `[GitHub](https://github.com/deepshikhavishwakarma)`.

 Thank you for visiting my repository.
 Happy coding! 😊